dfk-paris/own-reality/README.md

 results, required attributes: **id** (the id of the object to display, e.g.
 "23258") **type** (can have values "articles", "sources", "interviews" or "magazines")
+* `<or-item></or-item>` shows an individual item as inline as possible. required
+attributes: **id** (the id of the object to display), **type** (magazines or articles or interviews).
+By default, the items title is shown as a link to a dialog that shows more detail.
+You may specify **label** which will show that information instead.
+If you set **or-search-url** to an url, then the widget will assume that there is a working search on that page; on click, the user will be switching to that search page with this item preconfigured as criterion (currently only works for the magazines type)